 And if you felt that you didn’t answer a question in the best way during the phone call, use the note to shed more light on why you feel you’re a good fit for the opportunity.

-If you don’t end up landing the next step in the interview process, don’t get discouraged.
-Ask if it’s okay to follow up when you see additional roles within the organization that may be better aligned to your qualifications.
+Don't get discouraged if you don’t get to the next step in the interview process.
+You can always follow up when you see additional roles within the organization that may be better aligned to your qualifications.

-Great talent is hard to come by, and if you’ve created a lasting impression with recruiters, we’re likely to reach out in the future.
-Our goal is to stay connected to great talent and help you achieve your career goals.
-The recruiting process in large organizations like Accenture may seem difficult to navigate, but we are here to help you find a role that best suits you—and us.
+Make a lasting impression with recruiters, and we’re likely to reach out in the future.
+We are always looking for great talent, and we want to help you achieve your career goals.
+The recruiting process in large organizations can seem difficult to navigate, but we are here to help you find a role that best suits you—and us.

 Ready to do work that’s transforming the way the world works and lives?
 Find an opportunity with Accenture.